Achieving GDPR Compliance: A Guide for Businesses

 GDPR Compliance

-A recent example of this is Austria’s decision to ban Google Analytics from European websites.
+GDPR compliance is vital for organizations operating within the EU.
+Non-compliance can lead to severe legal and financial consequences, as seen in Austria’s recent ban on Google Analytics.
 Specifically, Article 44 of the GDPR states that data is not allowed to be transferred beyond the EU or the EEA unless the recipient nation is able to prove it has strong and sufficient data protection.
-And in the case of Google Analytics, US surveillance agencies can, if needed, access any data on demand from Google.
+In the case of Google Analytics, US surveillance agencies can, if needed, access any data on demand from Google.
 This is further enforced by the invalidation of the EU-US Privacy Shield.

 If you’re navigating the complexities of GDPR, we hope this guide provides you with sure footing and a straightforward explanation of the GDPR standard.
 Let’s get started.